AlfredGreene/PIrrigator/README.md

 An irrigation control system based on a Raspberry PI

-This application allowes controlling a set of valves connected via I2C to a Raspberry PI.
+This application allows controlling a set of valves connected via I2C to a Raspberry PI.

 It allows a private scheduling program for each valve, along with manual control via WEB interface optimized for mobile devices.